DIPTI-MACHINE/Super_Store_Analysis/README.md

  top 8 customers\
  most and least profit products\

- By seeing all the above , the store owner can make decisions and the sales will be increase dramatically.
+ By seeing all the above , the store owner can make decisions and the sales will be increased dramatically.